dragozzine/PhoDyMM/README.md

 2. Go into the src directory and compile lcout and demcmc

-3. Go into the runs/Kepler-36 directory, designed for initial testing
+3. Go into the runs/koi0277 directory, designed for initial testing

+4. Run ``` sed -i 's/\r$//' lightcurve_runscript.sh demcmc_runscript.sh restart.sh ``` to temporarily fix Windows (CRLF) line endings or a bad shebang

+5. Run ``` chmod u+x lightcurve_runscript.sh demcmc_runscript.sh restart.sh ``` to make the script executable

+6. Copy the best_parameters.pldin file from hdd2/backup/danielkj/PhoDyMM_cleaned_full/completed_systems to ~\PhoDyMM/runs/koi0277

+7. Create a new folder called analysis_dir in the runs/koi0277 directory: ``` mkdir analysis_dir ```

-4. Examine the lightcurve model using this script: ``` ./lightcurve_runscript.sh ``` This should take a few seconds, generate diagnostic output, and produce multiple output figures.
+8. Examine the lightcurve model using this script: ``` ./lightcurve_runscript.sh ``` This should take a few seconds, generate diagnostic output, and produce multiple output figures.
 These figures should be compared to the figures in Ragozzine et al. 2020 (or in the /docs directory)

-5. Do a short test DEMCMC run using this script:
+9. Do a short test DEMCMC run using this script:
 ```
 ./demcmc_runscript.sh
 ```
 You can observe the progress of this DEMCMC run using ```tail demcmc.stdout```.
 ## Appendix